Skip to content

 The heimdall-rest service and heimdall-bridge starts along with heimdall.

-Check the Heimdall service logs:
+Check the Heimdall service logs using the following command:

 journalctl -u heimdalld.service -f

-Check the sync status of Heimdall:
+Check the sync status of Heimdall using the following command:

 curl localhost:26657/status

-In the output, the catching_up value is:
+In the output, the catching_up signifies the following:

-• true — the Heimdall service is syncing.
+• true: The Heimdall service is syncing.

-• false — the Heimdall service is synced.
+• false: The Heimdall service is synced.

 Wait for the Heimdall service to fully sync.